bochinchero/decred-pub/dcrlnd_node.md

 	tmux new -s dcrd

-this will give you a brand new terminal that you can check when needed, now go to the decred folder that was created by dcrinstall
+this will give you a brand new terminal that you can check when needed, now you can start dcrd:

-	cd ~/decred

-and start up dcrd:

-	./dcrd
+	~/decred/dcrd

 At this point the decred blockchain will start downloading and the node will be synchronising, this process usually takes a few hours depending on the hardware/broadband speed.

 You can detach from the tmux session by pressing **CTRL+B**, then **D**.
 If you need to check back in to see the status of the node you can reattach the session by using the following command:

 	tmux attach-session -t dcrd

-I like to create an alias to simplify this:

-	alias tmux_dcrd="tmux attach-session -t dcrd"

-Afterwards, you should be able to attach the session by just entering the following command:

-	tmux_dcrd

-As before, get back to your main terminal by pressing **CTRL+B**, then **D**.

 To know if your node has fully synched, look at the 'height' in the last message in the dcrd session and compare against the latest block on dcrdata.org.